-Assembly Bill 424 proposes significant amendments to the statutes governing the rental of mobile and manufactured homes in Wisconsin.
-The bill redefines key terms such as "resident" and "occupant," clarifying that a resident is someone who rents a site and owns the home on it, while an occupant is someone who resides in a home with the resident's consent.
-It also stipulates that rental requirements do not apply to individuals living in a mobile home without the owner's presence.
-Additionally, the bill mandates that community operators provide at least 90 days' written notice before permanently retiring a community or site from the rental market and allows for month-to-month leases if a resident or occupant fails to sign a lease renewal.
+Assembly Bill 424 proposes significant amendments to the existing laws governing the rental of mobile and manufactured homes in Wisconsin.
+The bill redefines key terms such as "resident" and "occupant," clarifying that a resident is now someone who rents a site and owns the home on it, while an occupant is someone who resides in a home with the resident's consent.
+Additionally, the bill stipulates that rental requirements do not apply to individuals living in a mobile home without the owner's presence.
+It also mandates that community operators provide at least 90 days' written notice before permanently retiring a community or site from the rental market and allows for month-to-month leases if a resident or occupant fails to sign a lease renewal.

 Statutes affected: